Master the minor scales in 8 steps!

 Minor modes master exercises – Step 8

-As well as forever cementing the modes under your fingers, you’ll be able to see all intervals now. when you can do it, do it in all 12 keys!
+As well as forever cementing the modes under your fingers, you’ll be able to see all intervals now.
+When you can do it, do it in all 12 keys!